mikgrycz/mikgrycz/README.md

 # Hello there!
-I'm Mikołaj

-I'm a software engineer with a passion towards Machine Learning, currently studying at Jagielloński University.
+I'm a SWE Intern at Dell.
+Currently also studying at Jagielloński University.

 ## Skills
 - Language: Python, C++, Java, Bash